 - It goes without saying that you should ensure the image is in the correct size and has been optimized.

-- In the case of fonts, it’s preferable that these are loaded locally from your server.
+srcsetattribute so the browser loads the appropriately sized image for the user’s device and viewport, rather than always loading the largest version. - In the case of fonts, it is preferable that these are loaded locally from your server.

 B. Reduce the Distance the Asset Has to Travel